Holocene-Reconstruction/Holocene-code/README.md

 Make sure that you have Python 3 installed.
 If you don't, one option is the package manager Anaconda: [https://docs.anaconda.com/anaconda/install/](https://docs.anaconda.com/anaconda/install/)

-Most of the necessary packages should come with the standard Python 3 installation.
-The only ones you may need to install are "pyyaml" and "lipd".
+Most of the necessary packages should come with the standard Python 3 installation, installed using `conda create -n python3_da anaconda`.
+The only ones you should need to install are xarray, netCDF4, and lipd.
 Either install these yourself (note: LiPD can be installed with `pip install LiPD`) or go to your Holocene Reconstruction directory and use the commands below to create a new Python 3 environment with the necessary packages and switch to it:

     conda env create -f environment_da.py
     conda activate python3_da